 by Controbuting Author

 Herbs have more uses than adding flavor to your dinner.
 Herbs have medicinal properties that people have been tapping into for centuries.
-Before the time of modern medicine, you would use herbs to cure your ailments and sicknesses.
+Before the time of modern medicine, you would use herbs to alleviate certain.
 People knew how to make medicine out of the herbs they grew and foraged.

 Thankfully, we do have modern medicine available to us.
 Herbalism is still a skill that everyone, especially survivalists and preppers, should learn.
 During and after an SHTF scenario, you can use the plants you grow or forage to solve your colds and coughs.